40843245/MyGame/My Puzzle/Chomp Variant/JChomp/JChomp intro.md

 From left to right, the col and y-axis value are changed.
 When y-axis value increase 1 unit, the next column are increased by 1.
 It is applied here and in my code.

+5. In my code,
+out of range are checked first, then blocks had been eaten, then poisoned blocks are eaten.

+out of range > blocks had been eaten > poisoned blocks are eaten

 For more details, see my figures in my note (.docx file)

 ## code